fatiando/pooch/paper/paper.md

 Pooch is designed to be extended: users can plug-in custom download functions and post-download processing functions.
-For example, a custom download function can fetch files over FTP instead of HTTP (the default) and processing function can decrypt a file using a user-defined password once the download is completed.
+For example, a custom download function could fetch files over FTP instead of HTTP (the default) and a processing function could decrypt a file using a user-defined password once the download is completed.
-We include ready-made processor functions for unpacking archives (zip or tar) and decompressing files (gzip, lzma, and bzip2).
+We include ready-made download functions for HTTP (including basic authentication) and processing functions for unpacking archives (zip or tar) and decompressing files (gzip, lzma, and bzip2).

 Comparison with alternatives like Intake (Pooch seems to be much simpler and